 Tip 2: Confirm a Price

-This is probably the most common mistake a first time wedding photographer, heck, any first time photographer makes.
+This is probably the most common mistake first time wedding photographers, heck, any first time photographer makes.

 An extra reason a friend or family might ask you to photograph their wedding is reducing costs.